Lendico/partner-api-documentation/Tutorials.md

 --cert "${certPath}client-tls.crt" \
 --key "${certPath}client-tls.key"
 ```
-# Generating Self-Signed certificate with openssl
+## Generating Self-Signed certificate with openssl

-#1.
-Generate a new RSA private key.
+1 Generate a new RSA private key.
-#The password of the private key can be entered during execution of the command(due arg stdin), avoiding it to be listed in the shell history.
+The password of the private key can be entered during execution of the command(due arg stdin), avoiding it to be listed in the shell history.

 ```
 openssl genrsa -out server.key -passout stdin 2048
 ```

-#2.
-Generate the X.509 Certificate Signing Request
+2 Generate the X.509 Certificate Signing Request

 ```
 openssl req -sha256 -new -key server.key -out server.csr
 ```

-#3.
-Sign the X.509 certificate with your own private key
+3 Sign the X.509 certificate with your own private key

 ```
 openssl x509 -req -sha256 -days 365 -in server.csr -signkey server.key -out server_public.crt
 ```

-#4.
-Pack the key and the crt file into a pfx file to send to us.
+4 Pack the key and the crt file into a pfx file to send to us.

 ```
 openssl pkcs12 -export -out server.pfx -inkey server.key -in server_public.crt